People's Mojahedin Organization of Iran: Exile and underground opposition activity (1982–1988)

 In 1982, the Islamic Republic cracked down MEK operations within Iran.

 On 8 February Mousa Khiabani, Rajavi's deputy and the MEK's field commander in Iran was killed following a three-hour gunfight at a North Tehran safehouse.
 Alongside him died his wife Azar Rezaei, Ashraf Rabiei, Rajavi's first wife and six others.
 Rajavi's son Mostafa survived and was later sent to Paris.
 The MEK stressed the significance of ideology, which was shaped by its interpretation of what was missing in Iran at the time such as lack of freedom and human rights limitations by the Islamic Republic.
 The majority of the MEK leadership and members fled to France, where it operated until 1985.
 In 1983, the MEK started an alliance with Iraq following a meeting between Massoud Rajavi and Tariq Aziz.
+Iran's deposed president Abolhassan Banisadr ended his alliance with the group in 1984, denouncing its stance during the Iran–Iraq War.

 In 1986, after French Prime Minister Jacques Chirac struck a deal with Tehran for the release of French hostages held prisoners by the Hezbollah in Lebanon.
 Also in June 1986, the Islamic Republic "won another major victory in its campaign to isolate the Mojahedin" by persuading the French government to close down the MEK headquarters in Paris.
 This improved relations between France and Iran.
 During this period other European nations declined to offer political asylum to the group.
 With no alternative available and a desire to maintain the group's cohesion, they ultimately decided to relocate to Iraq.
 James Piazza contends that the MEK's expulsion from France and relocation to Iraq is a "crucial episode" in the group's exile, as it appears Khomeini aimed to send the MEK to a remote place.
 However, the group ended up in a location that enabled it to continue its cross-border attacks.
-MEK representatives contend that their organization had little alternative to moving to Iraq considering its aim of toppling the Iranian clerical government.
+MEK representatives contend that their organisation had little alternative to moving to Iraq considering its aim of toppling the Iranian clerical government.
 By 1987, most MEK leaders were based in Iraq, where the group remained until the 2003 US invasion.
 According to the US State Department, the MEK was mainly supported by Iraq during that period and was fighting on the Iraqi side in the 1980–1988 Iran–Iraq War.

 From 1982 to 1988, despite the mounting casualties on both sides, the lingering underground presence of the MEK in Iran remained operational and went on to perform an average of sixty operations per week, resulting in assassinations of important Khomeini deputies.
 The MEK came to be considered Iran's "largest and most active Iranian exile organization", and its publications were commonly circulated within the Iranian diaspora.